-This post explains how to complete a Summons, one of three documents you’ll need to file your own divorce.
+We’ll help you understand how to complete an Iadho summons for divorce, one of three documents you’ll need to file your own divorce.

 In a previous post, we provided fallible PDF forms for you to file your own divorce with the courts, assuming you and your partner are in agreement and have no minor children between the two of you.
 We’ve also explained how to complete the first two required documents, the Petition for Divorce and Family Case Law Information Sheet.